omundy/dig250-game-art-dev/reference-sheets/Unity-Tilemaps.md

 Term | Definition
 --- | ---
 [Camera](https://docs.unity3d.com/Manual/CamerasOverview.html) | A game object with a Camera component that renders your players’ view of the game.
 Can be moved and repositioned (e.g. a "first-person shooter").
+Cinemachine | Cinemachine is a controller that can automate all types of camera movements, blend and cut from camera to camera automatically, and add many other cinematic effects.